-A student who changes enrollment status by adding or dropping courses (not including complete withdrawals), will have an adjustment made to tuition, mandatory fees, and financial aid following the schedule below.
+A student who changes enrollment status by adding or dropping courses (not including complete withdrawals), will have an adjustment made to tuition, mandatory fees, and financial aid if changes are made by the dates on the schedule below.
 No adjustments will be made for dropped courses after the census date.
+APP students are billed for both sessions at the start of each semester.

 The census dates are below:

-• Traditional and Graduate: Fall - September 5, 2014 Spring - January 23, 2015
+- Traditional and Graduate: Fall - August 28, 2015 Spring - January 22, 2016

+- Summer TBA

 When information comes available, it will be posted online.

-• Summer - TBA

-Accelerated Professional Programs (APP)
+- Accelerated Professional Programs (APP)

-Fall (First Session) - August 29, 2014
+Fall (First Session) August 28, 2015

-Fall (Second Session) - October 29, 2014
+Fall (Second Session) August 28, 2015

-Spring (First Session) - January 18, 2015
+Spring (First Session) January 22, 2016

-Spring (Second Session) - March 19, 2015
+Spring (Second Session) January 22, 2016